DavidLievrouw/Nancy.Session.InProc/README.md

 When navigating to a page without the session ID querystring parameter, a 302-FOUND response with a location header is sent back to the client.
 This location header redirects to the same location, but includes the session ID querystring parameter.

-### Sample
-I added a tiny sample project to the solution: Nancy.Demo.InProcSessions.

 ### Roll your own
 Currently, two session identification methods are implemented:
 - BySessionIdCookie